sojinsamuel/sindresorhus.github.com/_apps/folder-peek.md

 #### How can I drag & drop a file from the menu?

 You can drag & drop the file preview/thumbnail in the file submenu.

+Press the <kbd>Option</kbd> key while dragging to copy instead of moving.

 It would have been nicer if you could drag & drop directly from the top-level list of files and folders, but this is not possible because of limitations with the system menu.